Are Power Inverters Bad For Your Car?

 Turn Off Switch Off

-This part cannot be stressed enough.
+This segment cannot be emphasized enough.

 It’s for the best.
 Don’t get one if you think you’ll forget to turn your electrical inverter off.